 Some readers will have reservations about Geier’s approach.
 It could be argued that from the very beginning of his career Heidegger set himself a number of quite specific philosophical problems to solve (for example, devising a language for his new version of ontology, as in Being and Time, or later finding an idiom in which Being could manifest itself in its own terms, as in Contributions to Philosophy), and that his attempts to solve these problems were carried out quite independently of historical factors.
 Nevertheless, the terms of reference are productive ones.
 Viewed this way, Heidegger’s philosophy can be seen as a sustained product of enquiry, as a constellation of ideas that was constantly in the process of being formed and re-formed.
 Such an approach allows Geier to move back and forth between Heidegger’s life, his writings, and the time in which he lived, with great economy and illustrative verve.
 Geier’s incisive and superbly written monograph should be translated into English.

-The most recent biography of Heidegger is Alfred Denker’s Unterwegs in Sein und Zeit: Einführung in Leben und Denken von Martin Heidegger (Stuttgart: Klett-Cotta, 2011) pp. 238.
+A recent biography of Heidegger is Alfred Denker’s Unterwegs in Sein und Zeit: Einführung in Leben und Denken von Martin Heidegger (Stuttgart: Klett-Cotta, 2011) pp. 238.
 Denker sets himself a clear goal: “in this book I will attempt to follow Martin Heidegger on the path of his life and work.
 In doing this, we will not only come closer to Heidegger the man, but also be introduced to his philosophical thinking” (p.
 10).
 Denker is the director of the Martin-Heidegger-Archiv in Meßkirch and has used his access to the archive to excellent effect in other publications, such as Martin Heidegger und seine Heimat, edited with Elsbeth Büchin (Stuttgart: Klett-Cotta, 2005).
 For the Heidegger-Jahrbuch he has also co-edited, with his colleague Holger Zaborowski, several volumes of primary materials related to Heidegger’s life, including Heidegger und die Anfänge seines Denkens (2004) and Heidegger und der Nationalsozialismus (2009.

 Unterwegs in Sein und Zeit is more general in its ambit than these works, and largely aimed at readers new to Heidegger.
 As its title indicates, Denker attempts to provide an overview of both Heidegger’s life and his work in the same volume.
 It is an ambitious task.
 The author strives for balance in his book, a balance of material (between the philosopher’s life and writings) and a balance in approach (between compassion and critical distance).
 On the controversial matter of Heidegger’s affiliation with National Socialism, Denker rehearses the arguments made against the philosopher by Victor Farias and Emmanuel Faye (although Hugo Ott is not mentioned), while outlining the case made by apologists, such as Francois Federer and Friedrich-Wilhelm von Hermann.
 Denker seeks to move beyond both camps, stressing the “many-sidedness” (“Vieldeutigkeit”, p.
 106) of the political and ideological factors that faced many, and not just Heidegger, in the early months of Hitler’s seizure of power in 1933, because matters were less clear to those who were participating in these events at that time as they now appear retrospectively to modern historians.
 It is true that at times Denker’s rather Olympian style leads to pronouncements that are just a little too sweeping.
 To be told that “Martin Heidegger always behaved in a modest fashion, which was friendly and straightforward.
 Nevertheless, his character was complicated – a mixture of pride, obstinacy, guile and modesty.
 He found it difficult to make relationships with others” (p.
 11) is to compress too many generalisations into a single statement.
 It is possible that what we are being told here is that Heidegger’s philosophy was greater than the man.
 But what we need to know is: why?
 Alfred Denker is at present working on a study of Heidegger’s life in three volumes: all readers of Heidegger will look forward to its publication.